-Have you ever had a project that intimidated you, and made you all squeezy?
+Have you ever had a project that intimidated and made you all squeezy?
 My today’s Farmhouse Style Wingback Chair Makeover project was one of those!
-When I bought the chair a few years ago, I had no vision on how to upholster it, but I figured that it would come together once I would brainstorm and look for inspiration.
+When I bought the chair a few years ago, I had no vision of upholstering it, but I figured it would come together once I brainstormed and looked for inspiration.

-Then, right before we moved overseas, I had to make the decision to let the chair go or take it with me and upholster the chair while stationed across the pacific.
-Crazy me, couldn’t let the $40 dollar chair go, so I had to promise my husband that I would work on it.
+Then, right before we moved overseas, I had to decide to let the chair go or take it with me and upholster the chair while stationed across the pacific.
+Crazy me, I couldn’t let the $40 dollar chair go, so I had to promise my husband that I would work on it.

-This chair was gross and old, we only sat in it while it was covered in blankets.
-So, after almost one year overseas I started looking for inspiration, fabric, and material that I was able to ship out here (not surprised that there aren’t many companies who ship foam to military installations).
+This chair was gross and old.
+We only sat in it while it was covered in blankets.
+So, after almost one year overseas, I started looking for inspiration, fabric, and material that I could ship out here (not surprised that there aren’t many companies who ship foam to military installations).

-If you love seeing little sneak peeks of my projects make sure to follow me on Instagram!
+If you love seeing little sneak peeks of my projects, follow me on Instagram!

 The Farmhouse Style Wingback Chair Makeover was inspired by a lot of different things, I wrote a previous post about that here.
 But the main reason I went with a neutral colored fabric was so I could incorporate the chair in any room.
 I choose a fabric with color that had a whimsical pattern on the side and the back so I can use the chair as an accent chair as well.
 I love simple, but I like to keep it interesting and bring a little bit of color into my designs.

 So, let me start with the list of items I used to create this makeover and after that, I will show you the steps my friend and I did for this tutorial.